-Experienced nurses, thinking back to their novice years, may recall feeling like their head was filled with bits of data and information that did not form any type of cohesive whole.
-As the model depicts, the processing of knowledge begins a bit later (imagine a timeline applied vertically) with early experiences on the bottom and expertise growing as the processing of knowledge ensues.
-Early on in nurses' education, conscious attention is focused mainly on knowledge acquisition, and they depend on their instructors and others to process, generate, and disseminate knowledge.
-As nurses become more comfortable with the science of nursing, they begin to take over some of the other Foundation of Knowledge functions.
-However, to keep up with the explosion of information in nursing and health care, they must continue to rely on the knowledge generation of nursing theorists and researchers and the dissemination of their work.
+An experienced nurse, thinking back to the novice years, may recall feeling like their head was filled with bits of data and information that did not form any type of cohesive whole.
+As the model depicts, the processing of knowledge begins a bit later (imagine a time line applied vertically) with early experiences on the bottom and expertise growing as the processing of knowledge ensues.
+Early on in a nurse's education conscious attention is focused mainly on knowledge acquisition, and they depend on their instructors and others to process, generate, and disseminate knowledge.
+As the nurse becomes more comfortable with the science of nursing, they begin to take over some of the other Foundation of Knowledge functions.
+However, to keep up with the explosion of information in nursing and health care, one must continue to rely on the knowledge generation of nursing theorists and researchers and the dissemination of their work.
 In this sense, nurses are committed to lifelong learning and the use of knowledge in the practice of nursing science.